Deforming convex projective manifolds

-Every end of a geometrically finite hyperbolic manifold $M$ with a convex core that has compact boundary is topologically a product and is foliated by strictly convex hypersurfaces.
-These surfaces are either convex {\em towards} $M$ so that cutting along one gives a manifold with convex boundary and the holonomy contains only hyperbolics, or else convex {\em away} from $M$ in which case the end is a cusp and the holonomy contains only parabolics.

-For strictly convex geometrically finite projective manifolds this dichotomy holds, but for properly convex manifolds there are ends that contain both hyperbolic and parabolic elements.
-We have chosen to study manifolds whose ends are convex outwards or convex inwards.
-Generalized cusps are those that are convex outwards with virtually nilpotent fundamental group.

-There is a Margulis lemma for {\em properly} convex manifolds that says the local fundamental group is virtually nilpotent (0.1) in \cite{CLT1}, see also \cite{CM1}.
-There is a {\em thick-thin} decomposition for {\em strictly} convex manifolds (0.2) in \cite{CLT1}, but not for {\em properly} convex manifolds.
+There is a Margulis lemma for {\em properly} convex manifolds that says the local fundamental group is virtually nilpotent (0.1) in Cooper, Long and Tillmann \cite{CLT1}, also Crampon and Marquis \cite{CM1}.
+There is a {\em thick-thin} decomposition for {\em strictly} convex manifolds (0.2) in \cite{CLT1}, also Crampon and Marquis \cite{CM2}; but not for {\em properly} convex manifolds.
 Each component of the thin part of a {\em strictly} convex manifold is a Margulis tube or a {\em cusp} and has virtually nilpotent fundamental group consisting of parabolics.
 This motivates the definition of {\em generalized cusp} above.
 There is a discussion of cusps in properly convex manifolds in \S 5 of \cite{CLT1}.